 - Maintain enclosure temperature accurately over a wide range of ambient temperatures

 - Eliminates danger of overheating

-- Complete kit for quick and easy installation
+- Complete kit with standard tube connections for quick and easy installation